mallockey/hans/readme.md

 ## Windows Support

 Windows support has been added using PowerShell which installs software using Chocolately.
 Create a `packages.config` file  and an optional `commandsToRun.json` in `./windows/inputFiles`.
 A sample file can be found on [Chocolatelys site](https://docs.chocolatey.org/en-us/choco/commands/install#packages.config).
 Then run `./windows/main.ps1` in an elevated PowerShell terminal.

+## Upcoming features

+Planning on turning the Mac version into just a `zsh` script and adding of common environment variables.
+Also will add a `githubRepos` for the script to automatically clone.